dougal/pincountpodcast.com/README.md

     $ ./bin/new_episode

-Creates a new directory at `episodes/xxxxx` with a Markdown file for metadata at `episodes/xxxxx/xxxxx.md`.
+Creates a new directory at `episodes/x` with a Markdown file for the blog post at `episodes/x/post.md`.

 Building the Webpages